Proposed Japanese invasion of Australia during World War II: Australian fear of invasion

 After the fall of Singapore, Prime Minister of Australia John Curtin compared its loss to the Battle of Dunkirk.
 The Battle of Britain occurred after Dunkirk; "the fall of Singapore opens the Battle for Australia", Curtin said, which threatened the Commonwealth, the United States, and the entire English-speaking world.
 Not knowing that Japan did not plan to invade Australia and in February 1942 could not successfully do so, the Australian government and people expected an invasion soon.
 The fear was greatest until June 1942.
 Curtin said on 16 February:

 The protection of this country is no longer that of a contribution to a world at war but the resistance to an enemy threatening to invade our own shore ...
 It is now work or fight as we have never worked or fought before ...
 On what we do now depends everything we may like to do when this bloody test has been survived.

 Former Head of the Centre for Historical Research at the National Museum of Australia Dr Peter Stanley has been critical of the oft-repeated, widespread myth that Japan intended to invade Australia, commenting "the invasion myth helps justify the parochial view Australians took of their war effort."

 In fiction

 The 1984 alternate history novel The Bush Soldiers by John Hooker depicts a successful Japanese invasion of Australia and the last-ditch resistance effort made by a handful of Australian and British troops.

 In John Birmingham's 2004 alternative history novel Designated Targets, Imperial Japan launches an invasion of northern Australia.

-The 2001 alternate history essay collection Rising Sun Victorious edited by Peter G. Tsouras has a chapter Samurai Down Under by John H. Gill that posits a briefly-successful Japanese invasion of the Queensland coast at Cape York, Cairns and Townsville.
+The 2001 alternate history essay collection Rising Sun Victorious edited by Peter G. Tsouras has a chapter "Samurai Down Under" by John H. Gill that posits a briefly-successful Japanese invasion of the Queensland coast at Cape York, Cairns and Townsville.

-In the TV series The Man in the High Castle (TV series), the Japanese Empire has successfully invaded Australia and incorporated it into the Japanese Pacific States.
+In the TV series The Man in the High Castle, the Japanese Empire has successfully invaded Australia and incorporated it into the Japanese Pacific States.